eyeccc/explainer/README.md

 `setPredicateColName("yourPredicate")`: set the predicate column name

+`setLines(linesArr)`: linesArr is an array with the following form:
+If you have 3 explainer values and would like to add footnote for each of them, please give an array with 3 array of strings inside. i.e., `[["lineA1", "lineA2", "lineA3"], ["lineB1", "lineB2"], ["lineC1", "lineC2"]]`.
+If you only want to add footnote for the first and the third figure, please still provide an empty array for the second figure. i.e., `[["lineA1", "lineA2", "lineA3"], [], ["lineC1", "lineC2"]]`

+`setLinesInvisible()` : the default footnotes would be the column name of the explainer value, using this function could set it as invisible

 `setPathInvisible()` : set the lines between small boxes and histogram invisible

 `setBoxplotInvisible()`: set box plot invisible